Anusha-Kadali02/INFO6150-Assignment9/README.md

 ## Instructions

 1. Clone the repository: git clone https://github.com/Anusha-Kadali02/INFO6150-Assignment9.git
+2. cd ./backend
-2. Install dependencies: npm install
+3. Install dependencies: npm install
-3. Create a .env file: Add relevant credentials for your mongo database username and password and also give secret key which will be used for creation of jwt token
+4. Create a .env file: Add relevant credentials for your mongo database username and password and also give secret key which will be used for creation of jwt token
-4. npm start
+5. npm start
-5. The app is now running at http://localhost:8000
+6. The app is now running at http://localhost:8000

 ## Tech Stack
 <img src="https://miro.medium.com/v2/resize:fit:600/1*YekyuOZGMw-kGOEqU4YPZg.jpeg"